HabitatFramework/TechnicalGuide/optimisation/optimisation.rst

 Optimisation
 ************

-The Habitat and Land Use (HLU) GIS Tool application design has been optimised as far as possible and there are no simple technological enhancements that can be made to significantly improve performance.
+The design of the HLU Tool has been optimised as far as possible and there are no known simple technological enhancements that can be made to significantly improve performance.

 It is important therefore to ensure performance is optimised elsewhere wherever possible through user configuration and operation.
 The following suggestions show some simple approaches to improving performance.